 The clever moniker 'Carmageddon' may have skewed negative but Angelenos made the best of a challenging situation, when the 405 freeway was closed down for renovation on more than one occasion in 2012.
 The project—which will see more high-occupancy lanes and ramps on the freeway--continues through 2013.
 Next year, the Wilshire Boulevard part of its construction is due to be completed shortly after the summer months.

 It's not often that a city gets a new public museum.
-But LA will be privy to that 'gift' in 2013, when The Broad--a contemporary art museum--opens on Grand Avenue in Downtown.
+But LA will be privy to that 'gift' in 2014, when The Broad--a contemporary art museum--opens on Grand Avenue in Downtown.
 The 120,000 square foot, tri-level museum (with 50,000 square feet of gallery space) is being designed by Diller Scofidio + Renfro.
-It will consist of Eli and Edythe Broad's amazing collection of work from over 200 artists like Jeff Koons, Cindy Sherman and Roy Lichtenstein.
-When it opens in 2013, The Broad will join the Walt Disney Concert Hall, the Music Center and the Museum of Contemporary Art.
+Its renovation--currently in the works--will consist of Eli and Edythe Broad's amazing collection of work from over 200 artists like Jeff Koons, Cindy Sherman and Roy Lichtenstein.
+When it opens in 2014, The Broad will join the Walt Disney Concert Hall, the Music Center and the Museum of Contemporary Art.

 Cue the organ music and get ready to do your best Dodger Blue wave.
 Dodger Stadium is getting a major makeover.
 Its senior Vice President of Planning and Development Janet Marie will oversee the renovation project.
 Baseball fans can expect to enjoy additional bars and restaurants throughout the 50-year-old (over 50 in 2013) stadium.
 Clubhouses will also be expanded.